-If you’re anything like me, chances are that at the first little hint of warm spring weather, you’re itching to get out on a patio.
-The irresistible lure of the outdoor living season fulfills our need to connect with the nature and it’s impossible to ignore.
+If you’re anything like us, chances are that at the first little hint of warm spring weather, you’re itching to get out on a patio.
+The irresistible lure of the outdoor living season fulfills our need to connect with the nature, and it’s impossible to ignore.

 If you’ve got a great space that is quite literally just a few steps out the door, that is seamless living at its best.
 The outdoors can become a direct extension and expansion of your current living space, no matter the size or layout, essentially giving you additional square footage for those warmer months.
 Here are a few ideas for using the space you have to make indoor-outdoor living work for you.

 Use the Space You Have

 Working with what you’ve got is the main idea here—whether your space is long and skinny, teeny tiny or vast and sprawling.
 I love the way the space above makes the most of the length with an extra-long (and Jack Russell-approved!) table that gives it the functionality of an indoor room.